Caring for your AngelfishThese

 you receive your fish, transfer them and their water into a bucket or container.

-A 3 to 5 gallon bucket is ideal.
+A 3 or 5 gallon bucket is ideal.
 Ten minutes later start adding small quantities

 is at least 50% new receiving water.
 This will prepare the fish for transfer.

-of the fish.
-Don't add water from the container to your tank!
+You can transfer the fish 20 minutes later.
+It's better not to add water from the container to your tank!
 It contains

 unfiltered waste from the shipping water.

-to "black out" the tank for several hours so current residents
+Some customers like to turn off the light and "black out" the tank for several hours so current residents

 nets: Nets can be cleaned by washing with dish soap (physical removal of